Planar graphs with the maximum number of induced 6-cycles: Preliminaries

 Let $3\leq i\leq t-3$ and consider the region $R_i$.
 Suppose for a contradiction that there is at least one vertex of $G$ in the interior of $R_i$, but not more than $n^{1/3}$.
 Note that none of these vertices are in the common neighbourhood of $u$ and $w$.
 Let $z$ be a vertex in the interior of $R_i$.
 Then $z$ is in at least $n^2/10$ induced 6-cycles in $G$ by assumption.

-The number of induced 6-cycles containing $z$ which only use vertices in the interior of $R_i$ or on the boundary of $R_i$ is at most $(n^{1/3}+3)^5\leq n^{7/4}$ since there are at most $n^{1/3}+3$ options for each of the vertices in the 6-cycle besides $z$.
-We now count the number of induced 6-cycles which contain $z$ and a vertex which is in the exterior of $R_i$.
+We will obtain a contradiction by deriving an upper bound of less than $n^2/10$ on the number of induced 6-cycles containing $z$.
+First, the number of induced 6-cycles containing $z$ which only use vertices in the interior of $R_i$ or on the boundary of $R_i$ is at most $(n^{1/3}+3)^5\leq n^{7/4}$ since there are at most $n^{1/3}+3$ options for each of the vertices in the 6-cycle besides $z$.
+It remains to bound the number of induced 6-cycles containing~$z$ that also contain a vertex in the exterior of $R_i$.

 Any such cycle contains at least two vertices on the boundary of $R_i$.
 Clearly it cannot contain all four vertices on the boundary since these form a 4-cycle.
 Moreover, it cannot contain three vertices on the boundary.
 Indeed, any such three vertices form a path in $G$, so since the 6-cycle is induced it must contain this path.
 Of the remaining three vertices in the 6-cycle, one is $z$ and another, $x$, is in the exterior of $R_i$.
 Since $z$ and $x$ are not adjacent, the final vertex in the 6-cycle is one of their common neighbours.
 This common neighbour must be the fourth vertex on the boundary of $R_i$, so the 6-cycle is not induced.